 Why the focus on threat modeling now?

-From the increased reliance on remote patient monitoring as a result of COVID-19, attacks on healthcare systems, the rise in numbers of SaMD and SiMD coming to market, and the new and different methods attackers are using as evidenced by the recent Kaseya attack, there’s little question about the growing threats of cyber attacks and the increasing sophistication of the attackers.
+From the increased reliance on remote patient monitoring as a result of COVID-19, attacks on healthcare systems, the rise in numbers of Software as a Medical Device (SaMD) and Software in a Medical Device (SiMD) coming to market, and the new methods attackers are using as evidenced by the recent Kaseya attack, there’s little question about the growing threats of cyber attacks and the increasing sophistication of the attackers.

-It would be great if MDMs could simply stipulate that a requirement for their device is that it operates in a secure environment, but the reality is that this is next to impossible.
+It would be great if Medical Device Manufacturers (MDMs) could simply stipulate that a requirement for their device is that it operates in a secure environment, but the reality is that this is next to impossible.
 As the ecosphere of connected devices expands, once disparate organizations become interconnected, and secure walls within, for example, hospital networks disappear, all networks should be considered inherently hostile.
 That means every device needs to have safety measures in place in order to protect the entire community.

 The FDA’s 2018 draft guidance outlined what medical device manufacturers needed to consider in the design and development of their products to assure their security, including threat modeling.
 But with these increased threats, come increased attention from the FDA and other governing bodies.